Priest Trustee: Election

-Section C in chapter IV of the 1934 constitution goes on, giving the regulations for the election to the position of the associate trustees.
+Section C in chapter IV of the 1934 constitution describes the regulations for election to the position of the associate trustees and their term in office.
 Clause 93 states: The Association shall elect the Associate Trustees.
-The term of office of the Associate Trustees shall be co-terminus as that of the period of election of the Association members.
-The office of the associate trustee will continue until another trustee was elected and assumed office.
-The Association may remove them and appoint others without assigning any reason.

 Term in office

 Until 2006, there was no fixed term duration for the office of Priest trustee.
 Once elected, a trustee was expected to serve to that capacity until death or deposition.
 However, trustee Manalil Yakob kathanar set an example by resigning after ten years.
 In 2006, Clause 93 in the Church constitution was amended to limit the term in office for both Priest trustee as well as Lay trustee to five years, to align with the five-year validity of each Malankara Association.

+Clause 93 states: The term of office of the Associate Trustees shall be co-terminus as that of the period of election of the Association members.
+The office of the associate trustee will continue until another trustee was elected and assumed office.
+The Association may remove them and appoint others without assigning any reason.